rsyslog/rsyslog-doc/source/rainerscript/variable_property_types.rst

 **set**
 -------
-sets the value of a local-variable or json property, but the addressed variable already contains a value its behaviour differs as follows:
+sets the value of a local-variable or json property, but if the addressed variable already contains a value its behaviour differs as follows:

 **merges** the value if both existing and new value are objects,